LysTech/lys/README.md

 ffmpeg -i file.mp3 -ar 16000 -ac 1 file_16k_mono.wav
 ```

 (I'm not certain this is necessary).
+Then we might want to split the audio into chunks of 15 minutes, which make for short (and hence more focused?) recordings.

 ### Flow2
 Currently we have to manually start and stop the Flow2 recording, however pre-processing takes care of aligning timestamps.
-So you can run `examples/task_demo.py`.
+Our `TaskExecutor` uses the [Kernel Tasks SDK](https://docs.kernel.com/docs/kernel-tasks-sdk) to send an event to the `.snirf` when we press "play" on the GUI.

+You can run `examples/task_demo.py`, for this to work you need at least some audio files.
+These must be stored alongside their timestamped transcripts.
+See the section above for how to generate these with whisper.cpp.

 Current steps:
-1. Do the steps to get the recording started,
+1. Do the steps on the Kernel portal to get the recording started (tune the lasers, etc...),
+2. Run `data_recording/perceived_speech.py`, pick a recording and press play
+3. Either wait for the audio recording to end, or press stop,
-2. Stop the recording
+4. Stop the recording on the Kernel portal,
-3. Wait a few mins for uploading to Kernel Cloud [this steps needs to be removed w/offline mode]
+5. Wait a few mins for uploading to Kernel Cloud [this steps needs to be removed w/offline mode]
-4. Run the Moments pipeline
+6. Run the Moments pipeline
-5. Put the resulting .snirf file in the session folder (also done manually, sigh)
+7. Put the resulting .snirf file in the session folder (also done manually, sigh)
-6. Run pre-processing
+8. Run pre-processing